 Default Spatial Reference

 The well-known ID (WKID) or well-known text (WKT) of a spatial reference system in which the geometry's coordinates are expressed.
-This property has no default value.
+This parameter has no default value.

-This is a depreciated property.
+This is a deprecated parameter.
 The GeoJSON specification states that all coordinates be expressed in a geographic coordinate reference system, using the World Geodetic System 1984 (WGS 84) datum, with longitude and latitude units of decimal degrees.